Barbadillo Prison

-Barbadillo Prison (Penal de Barbadillo) is a prison facility located in Lima, Peru administered by the National Penitentiary Institute.
-Known as the "presidential prison" for being the place of detention of the former presidents, it has hosted former presidents Alberto Fujimori and Ollanta Humala.
-Currently imprisoned at the facility are former presidents Alejandro Toledo, Pedro Castillo, and Ollanta Humala.
+Barbadillo Prison (Penal de Barbadillo) is a prison facility located in Lima, Peru, administered by the National Penitentiary Institute.
+Known as the "presidential prison" for being the place of detention of former presidents, it holds Alejandro Toledo, Pedro Castillo, Ollanta Humala, and Martin Vizcarra, and it previously hosted Alberto Fujimori.

 History

-The prison was opened after Alberto Fujimori's extradition from Chile to Peru.
-It was originally conceived as a temporary space whilst an establishment would be built for him; however, it was decided that he would remain on site during the government of Alan García.
-Alberto Fujimori remained there, originally to face trial and then to serve his sentence.
-In 2019 it was determined that Fujimori would remain in Barbadillo prison after Peruvian Supreme Court annulled a pardon granted to him on 3 October, 2018.
+Barbadillo Prison, formerly a police headquarters, was converted after Alberto Fujimori's extradition from Chile to Peru in 2007, being originally conceived as a temporary space whilst a permanent establishment would be built for him.
+However, it was decided that he would remain onsite during the government of Alan García, while awaiting trial.
+In 2019, it was determined that Fujimori would remain in Barbadillo Prison after the Peruvian Supreme Court annulled a pardon granted to him on 3 October 2018.

 Location

-The prison is located on the grounds of a police academy for the Directorate of Special Operations (Diroes), in Ate district.
+The prison is located on the grounds of a police academy for the Directorate of Special Operations (Diroes), in Ate District, Lima.

 Features

+Barbadillo Prison officially has a capacity of two but can be adapted to fit three or four.
-According to the National Penitentiary Institute (INPE), Fujimori's former cell was equipped with a bedroom, bathroom, study and access to a patio where he tended a garden.

-Alberto Fujimori's cell is about 800 square metres.
-The cell has a 15 square metre bedroom, a kitchen and a bathroom.
-It also has a room that functions as a visiting room and a 20 square metre dining room.
-The same dimensions apply to the bedroom of Pedro Castillo that has access to a garden.
-In 2023, the signing of an inter-agency cooperation agreement was announced, in order to have a courtroom and video-conference for the conduct of judicial proceedings to the former presidents.
+According to the National Penitentiary Institute, Fujimori's former cell was equipped with a bedroom, bathroom, study, and access to a patio, where he tended a garden.
+In 2023, the signing of an inter-agency cooperation agreement was announced, in order to have a courtroom and video-conferencing facilities for the conduct of judicial proceedings for the former presidents.

-The prison officially has a capacity of two, however it can be adapted to fit three or four.

 Prisoners

 Current

-The prison currently hosts former presidents Alejandro Toledo, Pedro Castillo, and Ollanta Humala.
+The prison hosts the former Peruvian presidents Alejandro Toledo, Pedro Castillo, Ollanta Humala, and Martín Vizcarra.